 A good confidentiality agreement will be drafted with your business in mind.
 It should be tailored to protect the specific information you want to keep confidential.
 It should also make clear that there are penalties for breaching the terms and those penalties should include damages and maybe a court injunction to stop any proposed disclosure of confidential information.

 At Farleys we take time to get to know our clients’ businesses.
-This means we can ensure all your needs are met by tailoring the confidentiality agreement to meet your individual set of circumstances.
+This means we can ensure all your needs are met by drafting the confidentiality agreement to meet your individual set of circumstances.
 We act for a wide range of businesses and therefore have the experience required to provide you with advice suitable for your business.